 Kristina Stanley is the author of the Stone Mountain Mystery Series.
 Her books have garnered the attention of prestigious crime writing organizations in Canada and England.
 Crime Writers of Canada nominated her first novel for the Unhanged Arthur award.
 The Crime Writers’ Association nominated her second novel for the Debut Dagger.
-She is published in the Ellery Queen Mystery Magazine.
+Her first short story was published in the Ellery Queen Mystery Magazine.

 That’s my formal bio out of the way.
 Now let me tell you something about myself and my writing journey .
 My passions are writing, sailing, skiing and dogs.